-physical observations of Municipal Wastes along River Chanchaga physical observations and gaseous materials from industrial, commercial, residential, and agricultural operations and from community activities.
-It was observed a contraction that spatial distribution of municipal wastes along the physical include sollo, inquired include sollo, inquired in nicional include sollo, include soll These and agricultures and agricultures and in the spatial distribution of municipal wastes along the river is more at where the spatial distribution of municipal wastes along the river is more at where the spatial chanchaga are categorized into two: mining visitation tride of a conserved during wastes along the river is more at where physical visitation and urban activities are at high rate as affirmed in Plate II.
-Solid wastes found river Chanchaga are categorized into two: urbanization Chanchaga are categorized into two:
+Physical Observations of Municipal Wastes along River Chanchaga

+These include solid, liquid, and gaseous materials from industrial, commercial, residential, mining and agricultural operations and from community activities.
+It was observed during physical visitation that spatial distribution of municipal wastes along the river is more at where urbanization and urban activities are at high rate as affirmed in Plate II, Solid wastes found along River Chanchaga are categorized into two:

-organic or combustible matter: This includes dry animals and vegetable refuse, tree leaves, sticks and rags.
-These wastes are subject to decay for long. (i) excreta, tree leaves, sticks and rags.
+- Organic or combustible matter: This includes dry animals and vegetable refuse, animal excreta, tree leaves, sticks and rags.
 These wastes are subject to decay for long periods and involve highly offensive odour and gas.
-The main neighborhood dumpsites are subject to decay for long periods. (i) excreta, the decay for long periods and excreta, the decay for long periods and excreta, the decay for long periods and involve highly offensive odour and gas.
-The main neighborhood dumpsites are found and by Chanchaga Township Market.
-There are 27 average sizes of refuse dumpsites are found and by Chanchaga Township Market. and involve fightly standard involve fightly standard involve fightly chanchaga Township Market.
-There are 27 average sizes of refuse dumpsites are found located by Chanchaga Township Market.
-There are 27 average sizes of refuse dumpsites by the located by Chancing Sizes of refuse dumpsites by the residents along the rivers and some even within the bank of the river as depicted in Plate II. residents along the tree behind gold mining sorting site off Minna-Paiko road, Korokpa has a The largest dumpsite between) of about 250 to 300 m from the site to the river (study).
-The largest damped to the river (study area).
+The main neighborhood dumpsites are found located by Chanchaga Township Market.
+There are 27 average sizes of refuse dumpsites by the residents along the rivers and some even within the bank of the river as depicted in Plate II.
+The largest dumpsite behind gold mining sorting site off Minna-Paiko road, Korokpa has a setback (distance between) of about 250 to 300 m from the site to the river (study area). - (ii) Inorganic Waste: This consists of non-organic, non-combustible materials such as graft, dust, mud, metal, nylon, plastic, broken glass, tide and building material wastes.
+It is not subject to decay and, therefore, stays so long.
+The heaps of solid wastes dumping sites near River Chanchaga and within the riverbank contribute significantly to river pollution.

-The largest damped to the river (study area).

-Inorganic Waste: This consists of non-organic, non-combustible materials such as (ii) mud, metal, nylon, plastic, broken glass, tide and building materials such as graft, dust, mud, therefore, stays so long.
-The heaps of solid wastes the material wastes.
-It is not graft, dust, many and, therefore, stays so long.
-The heaps of solid wastes dumping sites near subject to decay and within the riverbank contribute significantly to six and within the riverbank contribute significantly the six and the riverbank contribute significantly the six and within the riverbank contribute significantly six and within the riverbank contribute significantly six and within the riverbank contribute significant significant s subject to do and within the riverbank contribute significantly to river pollution.
 These solid wastes transported by torrential down pours of rain (surface runoff) into the receiving water body (River Chanchaga) could altered the physical, chemical and biological property of water.
 Solid wastes observed are in close proximity to the river, some directly on the river, which degrade the quality of river environment.
 The opinions on solid wastes and gutter inflow health risk implication on people and environments are as presented in Table 3.
 The implication of waste dumps along the bankof the river is that, the more the water is exposed to the pollutantsthe higher the risk of degradation of natural quality of water and aquatic environment.
 This subsequently causeshealth risk issues to communities along the study area.